JonathanRyanRichard/PMO-Quality-Transformation/QUALITY_INITIATIVE.md

 **Before:** Quality reporting seen as administrative burden
 **After:** Quality metrics seen as decision-making tool

-**PMs now use DER proactively:**
+**PMs now use DER + Test Case Density proactively:**
-- "Our DER is trending up—we need to review our VSIT approach"
+- "Our DER is trending up and test case density is adequate—we need to review our development practices"
-- "We maintained green status—our testing strategy is working"
+- "Our DER is high but test case density is only 5 per MD—we need to extend VSIT and add more test cases"
-- "High defect count but low DER—we need development support, not testing"
+- "We maintained green status with 8+ test case density—our comprehensive testing strategy is working"

 ---